 Beatty added, “You’re in the helping business.
 One of the ways you can help us…is to use your voice,” she said.

-Jennifer Brougham, a MSW student at UA who participated in the Fly In, said hearing from members of Congress was invaluable.
+UA MSW student Jennifer Brougham said hearing from members of Congress was invaluable.
 She is pursuing a master’s degree in social work with a concentration in children and families and is expected to graduate in May 2018.

-“You learn so much in two days and it’s a hand-on experience you can’t get in the classroom,” said Brougham, who met with staffers from Sen. Shelby and Rep. Aderholt’s offices during the Fly In.
+“You learn so much in two days.
+It’s a hands-on experience you can’t get in the classroom,” said Brougham, who met with staffers from Sen. Shelby and Rep. Aderholt’s offices during the Fly In.

-OSU student Leah Uhrig said Dr. Coffey’s talk encouraged her to share her experience with other social work students.
+OSU student Leah Uhrig said Dr. Coffey’s talk was encouraging and has inspired her to share the experience with other social work students.

-“All of the advice Dr. Coffey shared about continuing to promote social work throughout your career and the importance of identifying yourself as a social worker no matter what field you end up in was important,” said Uhrig, who plans to run for office to become a state legislator in her home district.
+“All of the advice Dr. Coffey shared about continuing to promote social work throughout your career and the importance of identifying yourself as a social worker no matter what field you end up in is important,” said Uhrig, who plans to become a legislator in her home state.
 “We need to encourage fellow students and remind them to identify as social workers as they move through their careers.”